"Survival Guide for 'Switching' from Windows to Mac"

 - Click the Hotkey field to register a shortcut

-Recommendation: Set it to
+Recommendation: Setting it to

 Creating Window Layouts

-- Position all windows in desired locations/sizes
+- Position all windows to preferred locations and sizes

 - Save as a layout

-6. Useful Tips to Know
+6. Helpful Tips to Know

-The Enter key trap
+The Enter Key Trap

-Switching windows
+Window Switching

 - App-level switching: